FoveHMD/UnityPlugin/FOVE Unity Plugin Guide.md

 ## Upgrading to 3.1.0

+A few public functions have been renamed so you may have to adjust your code (see the [changelog](./Changelog.md) for more details).

+Also as the serialized name of the Fove interface's `Client uses: gaze/orientation/position` and `Pose type` properties have changed, you will need to set those settings back from the Unity inspector.

+## Upgrading to 3.0.0

 Always back up your project before doing a major-version upgrade like this!

 A lot has changed in this version, and we decided not to preserve perfect backwards compatibility.
 All of the core features still exist, in separating HMD-relative methods from Unity-relative methods some things were moved around.